OAUTH2/OIDC properties setup

 Enable refresh tokens

-This is a customer convenience setting where you can enable or disable the use of refresh tokens, which means that any OIDC tokens can automatically refresh without requiring the customer to have to log back in.
+This is a customer convenience setting where you can enable or disable the use of refresh tokens, which means that any OIDC tokens can automatically refresh without requiring the customer to log back in.